 - What is your business projection?i.e timing,goals.

-- Have you set up objective and your deadlines for each stage of your business?
+- Have you set up the objective and your deadlines for each stage of your business?

-There are various templates out there, but key pain point is how to choose correct template.
+There are various business plan formats out there, but the key pain point is how to choose the correct business plan template?

-You must ask questions while choosing and writing a business plan along with below characteristics.
+You must ask questions while choosing and writing a business plan along with the below characteristics.